What’s the difference between urban planning and urban design?

 There’s a good reason why we have trouble telling the difference between urban planning and urban design – and that’s because they both have the same priorities.

-At least that’s the experience of Professor Heather MacDonald, Deputy Dean in the Faculty of Design, Architecture and Building at UTS.
+At least, that’s the experience of Professor Heather MacDonald, previously Deputy Dean in the Faculty of Design, Architecture and Building at UTS.

 “The urban designers I know are passionate about the same things planners are passionate about – how to build sustainable, just, and socially connected public spaces,” says MacDonald.